baoshan/fuzzy_date/README.md

 **Fuzzy Date** proposes:

-  1. a 3-bytes binary format flexible in modeling date
+  1. a 3-byte data type flexible in modeling date
   2. a set of functions dealing with above format